 Journal of Hong Kong Institute of Medical Laboratory Sciences (HKIMLS) 2013-2014, Volume 14, Issue 1 & 2, pp.59-70

 This paper aims to determine the caffeine content of prepackaged brands of tea leaves available in the market via the HPLC-PDA method.
 Prepackaged tea leaves including white, black, oolong, green and pu-erh were examined.
 Using the Agilent TC-C18 column, caffeine contents in the tea leaves were studied via reversed-phase HPLC with a wavelength setting of 280 nm.
 Samples were isocratically eluted with a mobile phase consisting of 1% acetic acid and acetonitrile in the ratio of 8:2 with a flow rate of 1.0mL/min.
 Extraction of caffeine in boiling water was performed to mimic the real-life situation of tea drinking.
 Results showed that the caffeine content we found ranged from 13mg/g (or 13,000ppm) to 38mg/g (or 38,000ppm), way beyond the 200ppm US FDA regulatory standard.

 Read more from our new archive:

-for all our recent news since 2013 up to the present day.
+The section is an archive of our press releases since 2013 up to the present day.